rebremer/blog-snapshotbackup-azuredatalake/Readme.md

 ### HttpSnapshotIncBackupContainerProducer
 - Script checks for modified blobs in the container of the Producer in the datalake.
 In case it detects a modified blob, it creates a snapshot of the modified blob and adds a backup request message to the storage queue.
 Backup request message only contains metadata of the modified blob.
 - Script shall be run by a Producer once writing is done to its container in the storage account.
-Typically, this script shall be added as last step in an ADFv2 pipeline that ingest data to the container of the Producer.
+Typically, this script shall be added as last step in the ADFv2 pipeline that ingest data to the container of the Producer.

 ### HttpSnapshotIncBackupStorageReconciliation
 - Script checks for blobs that have no snapshots or outdated snapshots in a storage account.
 In case it detects a blob without snapshot or an outdated snapshot, it creates the snapshot